willake/vreactable/README.md

 VReactable is an interface connects the VR world and Reality.
 The tool runs on an VR platform named Resonite, which is a platform that users can customize their own space and writing scripts in the space.
 VReactable provides a tangible interface that users can manipulate a Resonite world by moving cubes in real world.
 This brings an oppotunity for users to interact with VR users in a different way.

 This repository is the marker tracking tool for VReactable.
-To use this tool, you will required to download [Chataigne](https://github.com/willake/vreactable) and [Resonite](https://store.steampowered.com/app/2519830/Resonite/)
+To use this tool, you are required to download [Chataigne](https://github.com/willake/vreactable) and [Resonite](https://store.steampowered.com/app/2519830/Resonite/)

 ![Overview](./assets/readme/overview_optimized.gif)